SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 that is, a function that takes an ``Int`` and returns another function that takes and returns an ``Int``.

-Function types that can throw an error must be marked with the ``throws`` keyword, and function types that can rethrow an error must be marked with the ``rethrows`` keyword.
+Function types that can throw or rethrow an error must be marked with the ``throws`` keyword.
 The ``throws`` keyword is part of a function's type, and nonthrowing functions are subtypes of throwing functions.
 As a result, you can use a nonthrowing function in the same places as a throwing one.